-If the specified data set is split into sections of Q records each, the action of a SYSACT procedure statement with FUNCTION=15 is the following: Skip to the next section of the data set, set the record pointer-the value of QUANTITY, set the character pointer to 1, and fill all character positions so skipped with blank spaces.
+A SYSACT procedure statement with FUNCTION=15 is defined only if the data set is open or exhausted.
+If the specified data set is split into section of Q records each, the action of a SYSACT procedure statement with FUNCTION=15 is the following: Skip to the next section of the data set, set the record pointer to the value of QUANTITY, set the character pointer to 1, and fill all character positions so skipped with blank spaces.